 When visiting the temple people usually go to pay respect to the statues of the venerable monks, make offerings and ask for their blessing.

-Chalong temple is just 10 minutes away from Mangosteen Resort & Ayurveda Spa.
-From Chalong Circle, take direction Wat Chalong.
+Chalong temple is just 10 minutes away from Mangosteen Ayurveda & Wellness Resort.
+Use the Underpass at Chalong Circle, direction Wat Chalong.
 You will see the entrance after 6 km on the right side.